polysyllabic/chaos/docs/chaosface.md

     C. Copy the token that Twitch gives you, including the initial 'oauth:' prefix, and paste it in the 'Bot OAuth Token' field.

-6. A PubSub OAuth token is only required if you want to allow chat members to redeem channel points or bits to acquire modifier credits.
-If you don't plan to use either feature, you can leave the PubSub OAuth Token field blank.
+6. An EventSub OAuth token is only required if you want to allow chat members to redeem channel points or bits to acquire modifier credits.
+If you don't plan to use either feature, you can leave the EventSub OAuth Token field blank.
 To get this token, you need to be logged in to your main account and *not* your bot account.
-This is because you, as the streamer, must grant the bot permissions to see messages about channel-point redepmtions and bit donations.
+This is because you, as the streamer, must grant the bot permissions to read EventSub events about channel-point redemptions and bit donations.

-    A. Log in to twitch with your main account.
+    A. Log in to Twitch with your main account.
-    B. From the "Connection Setup" tab, clink to get a PubSub token.
+    B. From the "Connection Setup" tab, click to get an EventSub token.
     C. An authorization dialog from Twitch will appear asking if you want to give permissions to "TCC Chaos Interfaceface."
 Grant the permissions.
     D. After you grant permission, you will be redirected to a page that shows you an OAuth token.
-       Copy the complete token (including the 'oauth:' prefix) and paste it into the "PubSub OAuth Token" field.
+       Copy the complete token (including the 'oauth:' prefix) and paste it into the "EventSub OAuth Token" field.

 7. Save the settings.
-If this is your first time entering credentials, the bot wait to connect until after you have entered your credentials.
-After a complete set of credentials have been entered for the first time, you will need to restart chaosface after saving new credentials in order to re-initialize the bot.
+If this is your first time entering credentials, the bot waits to connect until after you have entered your credentials.
+After that, saving updated credentials will automatically restart the chatbot to re-initialize the Twitch connection.

 If the OAuth tokens expire or are manually reset, you will need to repeat these steps.